![]() |

 Travel Ko Libong Island South Thailand |

-We arrived in the city of Trang early in the morning and walked throughout the streets looking for the local van/bus station that takes people to the outer skirts of Thailand.
+We arrived in the city of Trang early in the morning and walked through the streets looking for the local van and bus station that would take us to the outskirts of Thailand.

 ![]() |